chydarren/tp/docs/DeveloperGuide.md

 ## Preface

-Moolah Manager is a desktop app for managing your finances, optimised for use via a Command Line Interface (CLI).
-Designed for people who are fast typists, it can help to process day-to-day transactions, namely your incomes and expenses.
-These can help you to see all your transactions and provide you with a valuable insight into your spending habits.
+Moolah Manager is a desktop app for managing one's finances, optimised for use via a Command Line Interface (CLI).
+Designed for IT professionals who are fast typists, it can help to process day-to-day monetary transactions, namely income and expense.
+This helps users to get an overview of their transactions and provide them with valuable insights into their spending habits and budgeting.

-This document is meant to assist potential users and developers in understanding how our program works.
+This document is meant to assist developers in understanding how our program works.

 _Written by: Brian Wong Yun Long_

 ## Acknowledgements

-The format of this development guide was adapted from [[SE-EDU AddressBook Level 3 Developer Guide]](https://se-education.org/addressbook-level3/DeveloperGuide.html)
+The format of this developer guide was adapted from [[SE-EDU AddressBook Level 3 Developer Guide]](https://se-education.org/addressbook-level3/DeveloperGuide.html)

 Some code used in this program were reused and adapted from our individual projects from the CS2113 IP.

 _Written by: Brian Wong Yun Long_

 ## Setting Up the Project

-{Detail how to set up the project on one's computer, assuming the software is Intellij IDEA}
 Before setting up the project on your computer, kindly check that you have installed:

 * Java JDK 11